tlouarn/frontend-checklist/README.md

 * styling of feature image
 * styling of title
 * styling of a table
+* custom favicon in all formats (check which formats are necessary)

 What should a simple blog have:
 * index page: hero banner and latest posts